-Another one of the top day trips from Las Vegas is the Valley of Fire located in Overton, Nevada.
-This beautiful state park is only about an hour away and was voted as the most scenic drive in southern Nevada.
+Another one of the top day trips from Las Vegas is the Valley of Fire and Fire State Park, located in Overton, Nevada.
+This beautiful state park is only about an hour away and was voted the most scenic drive in southern Nevada.

 - Elephant Rock